GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

   Adding Event: PeriodicEvent, outputs
   Adding Event: PeriodicEvent, outputs
   Adding Output: Silo, siloOutput
-  Adding Output: VTK, vtkOutput
   Adding Object CellElementRegion named Region2 from ObjectManager::Catalog.
   Running simulation

-Then, time iteration are logged to console until the end of the simulation:
+When ``Running simulation`` is shown, we are done with the case set up and go into the execution of the simulation itself:

 .. code-block:: sh